12 SEO Metrics That Define Your Success

 If you’re falling behind, it’s time to take action.

-Dwell time is the length of time a visitor spends looking at a page after they’ve clicked through from the search results.
+Dwell time is the length of time a visitor spends looking at a page after they’ve clicked through from search engine results.

-It’s considered one of the top engagement metrics, as it can tell you how effective your content is at solving a searcher’s query.
+It’s considered one of the SEO metrics for engagement, as it can tell you how effective your content is at solving a searcher’s query.

 Think about it, the more time you spend consuming the content on a page, the higher the chances that page satisfied your needs.